-Today, stormwater management--including detention pond design--is one of the biggest concerns for commercial property owners and managers when developing and maintaining their properties in metro-Atlanta.
+Today, stormwater management–including detention pond design–is one of the biggest concerns for commercial property owners and managers when developing and maintaining their metro Atlanta properties.

-Stormwater has to be kept on site for a period of time during a storm event based on developing and engineering the site.
+Stormwater has to be kept on-site during a storm event based on developing and engineering the site.
 Primarily there are two ways in which commercial properties can handle stormwater on site:

-Stormwater management via above ground detention basins is the most cost effective approach.
-These detention basins are typically located in the lowest topographic areas of the commercial site.
-While these above ground detention basins are the most common, they also happen to be the least desirable to the eye.
+Stormwater management via above-ground detention basins is the most cost-effective approach.
+These detention basins are usually located in the lowest topographic areas of the commercial site.
+While these above-ground detention basins are the most common, they also happen to be the least desirable to the eye.

-So what happens when detention basins need to be located in the front of the property or in the only green space on the property?
+So what happens when detention basins need to be in the property’s front or the only green space on the property?
 Or anywhere clients and buyers see them?
 Fortunately for commercial property owners and managers in Atlanta, there are suitable solutions.
 Here are five ways to beautify a detention pond on a commercial property.

 Sharp-angled sloped detention basins can look unnatural to the surrounding areas and create an eyesore on the landscape.
 To create a natural shape, have a professional landscape architect review the engineered plans to soften the feel of the detention basin and integrate the grades into the surrounding topography.

-If the idea is to blend detention basins into the surrounding landscape in order to bring less attention to them, then selecting indigenous plant material is the best way to handle this.
+If the idea is to blend detention basins into the surrounding landscape to bring less attention, then selecting indigenous plant material is the best way to handle this.

-Plant these materials along the detention basin's edge inside and outside the fenced area.
-Also allow the fence line to flow with the topography, even dropping below the line of vision in certain parts.
-This will help make the area less detectable.
+Plant these materials along the detention basin’s edge inside and outside the fenced area.
+Also, allow the fence line to flow with the topography, even dropping below the line of vision in certain parts to make the site less detectable.
 Seeing a straight, engineered fence line is not desirable in these cases.

 A mix of adaptive evergreens and deciduous plants will create visual interest with contrasting foliage colors, textures, and flowers.
 (Adaptive plants are natives or indigenous plants that are hardy for our zone here in Atlanta.